The GUIDE index for Curse of Strahd and other related articles can be found here !

 17.- Lost travelers: A group of travelers from Daggerford (or any settlement outside Barovia really) stumbled upon the mists the previous day.
 They have no knowledge of Barovia and are looking for the nearest settlement.
 This is a good way to introduce a merchant with wares from outside the valley or to introduce an NPC related to someone’s background (cheesy I know).

 18.- The Circle: Strahd is watching from a tree.
-He casts a wall of fire spell in circle form and encloses the PCs in it.
-The ground erupts as Strahd Zombies, Ghouls, Skeletons or any creatures of appropriate CR for the party come out and attack.
+He casts a Wall of Fire spell in circle form and encloses the PCs in it.
+The ground erupts as Strahd Zombies, Ghouls, Skeletons or any other creatures of appropriate CR for the party come out and attack.
 For added difficulty, Strahd shoots spells from the tree or charms a PC.

 19.- Lost shipment: Recent cart tracks on the road suddenly go off it and into the woods.
 There are also wolf tracks.
 After following the trail, the party finds an abandoned horse cart loaded with several caskets and barrels of wine.
 Horses are gone.
 The cart appears to have been here for a week.
 Alternatively one or more of the wine barrels were poisoned by the twig blights.